everestso/AI-Education/README.md

 A central theme is that science becomes meaningful when students move beyond textbook knowledge and participate in research.
 Goto presents research as a careful investigation of the unknown that allows students to make genuine discoveries and potentially improve people’s lives.

+### Fresno, Family, and Hiroshima

+Goto was born and raised in Fresno and describes herself as a third-generation Japanese American with ancestral roots in Hiroshima.
+Although the video concentrates primarily on her scientific development, later interviews reveal an important personal connection between her family and one of the defining events of the twentieth century.

+Goto’s mother was born near Hiroshima and was approximately eleven years old when the United States dropped the atomic bomb on the city on August 6, 1945.
+According to Goto, her mother lived several miles from the hypocenter and remembered seeing the mushroom cloud.

+> “For me, [the event] is pretty personal.
+My mother was born in Hiroshima, not directly in the city but about 5 miles from the epicenter.
+When she was a child, she saw the mushroom cloud.”

+—Dr. Joy Goto, quoted by [Fresno State Today](https://today.fresnostate.edu/fresno-state-to-commemorate-80th-anniversary-of-wwii-atomic-bombings/)

+A second account similarly reports that her mother was eleven years old and living approximately ten to twelve miles from the hypocenter.
+In that interview, Goto also connected her family story to the larger history of Japanese settlement in the Central Valley, noting that Fresno County attracted many immigrants from the Hiroshima region, particularly through agriculture.
+[The kNOw Youth Media](https://theknowfresno.org/08/18/2025/fresno-community-commemorates-hiroshima-and-nagasaki-atomic-bombings/)

+The available sources do not provide the complete story of when or how her mother came to the United States.
+Nevertheless, this family connection helps explain Goto’s continuing involvement in Fresno’s Japanese American community, the Japanese American Citizens League, human-rights activities, and local commemorations of the Hiroshima and Nagasaki bombings.

+Her mother’s experience also adds another dimension to the lecture’s emphasis on science serving humanity.
+Chemistry can produce beautiful and beneficial transformations, but the history of Hiroshima demonstrates that scientific knowledge can also be used destructively.
+Although Goto does not develop this contrast explicitly in the video, her family history gives special significance to her emphasis on responsible scientific communication, mentorship, community service, and research intended to reduce human suffering.

 ### Her Scientific Journey

 Goto organizes her research career around three proteins, molecules, or disease problems: